qingyang0506/JobList/README.md

 3.Using ternimal or vscode terminal to redirect into the fontend folder

-4.run the command `npm install` to install the dependency
+4.Make sure the node have already installed on your laptop, then run the command `npm install` to install the dependency

-5.run the command `npm start`  to start the project.
+5.Run the command `npm start`  to start the project.